usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

 ## Eviction diversion maturity levels

 The following maturity model can help grantees shape a strategy and have actionable steps to address eviction diversion.
 A maturity model is a tool that helps organize strategy, practices, and process into a framework that can act as a blueprint for building up stronger capabilities.
 This model is intended to aid you in determining which stage of development your program is at and how to iterate and improve aspects of your program to become more robust and comprehensive so that you can be effective in stabilizing households.

-The practices in <strong>bold</strong> are known to have been adopted by one or more grantees.

 **Disclaimer**: The practices referenced in this model may contemplate the leveraging of ERA funding with other federal, state, and local resources.
 The model's reference to an example practice should not be construed as confirming such practice's eligibility for any particular type or category of federal funding.
 Grantees should consult the governing federal program authorities for additional guidance before expending funds for such purposes to confirm eligibility.